|PREDECESSORS AND SHORT HISTORY:

 constructed a palace at Fort Kalinjer, donated Alipura

-pargana to Rao Mukund Singh, a sardar of Panna, died
+pargana to Rao Mukund Singh, a sardar of Panna, killed

 Raja HINDUPAT SINGH, 4th Raja of Panna